On This Page

 Cape Lookout Lighthouse

 The Cape Lookout Lighthouse is the trickiest of the group to get to.
 The Island of Cape Lookout is completely undeveloped, and much like Ocracoke is only accessible by boat.
-(You can visit their website for more info here.)

 First, we needed to catch the Cedar Island-bound ferry, a leisurely two and a half hour ride from Ocracoke.